Update: Jan. 11, 2019

 TRAIL CONDITION: GOOD

-With the removal of trees in the tornado area, timber harvested sections have become over grown with green brier, tree seedlings, and weeds, etc. To follow the KT through these sections, there are marks with two different color posts.
+- With the tree removal in the tornado area, sections have become over grown with green brier, tree seedlings, and weeds.
+Follow marks with two different color posts.
 Orange color marks the trail in the tornado area.
-Brown color marks the trail in the timber harvest sections between US 56 to Oxley Trailhead.
+Brown color marks the trail in the timber harvest sections between State Road 56 to Oxley Trailhead.

-NOTE: If you are aware of any adverse trail conditions on the KT, please let us know.
-Contact Jackson-Washington State Forest.
-Please be specific of type of hazard and location.
+Report adverse trail conditions on the KT to Jackson-Washington State Forest.
+Be specific with type of hazard and location.

 Jackson-Washington State Forest